-But Victor has just had a nightmare about Elizabeth and his mother’s corpses (think foreshadowing), so when he sees the ugly smile, he runs out of his house and spends the night in his courtyard.
+But Victor has just had a nightmare about Elizabeth and his mother's corpses (that's the anvil of foreshadowing that you just heard thump on the ground), so when he sees the ugly smile, he runs out of his house and spends the night in his courtyard.

 The next morning, Victor goes for a walk.
 He can't seem to be able to stand being in the same room as someone who is ugly.

 In town, in one of many remarkably convenient coincidences in this book, Victor runs into his dear old buddy Henry Clerval near the town inn.
 Henry has come to study at Ingolstadt.
 It's the thing to do.

 Don't worry —Henry is attractive.
 So it's okay for Victor to be friends with him.